olujedai/esusu/README.md

 * Users can only belong to one Esusu society throughout the duration of a tenure.
 * Each collection period lasts for 4 weeks instead of a month so that everyone in a society gets the same amount of money throughout the savings tenure.

+## Endpoint Documention
+Documentation of how to use the endpoints is found [here](https://github.com/olujedai/esusu/blob/master/ENDPOINTS.md)

 ## Technology Stack
 * **Language**: [Python](https://www.python.org/)
 * **Web Framework**: [Django](https://www.djangoproject.com/)